 YOUR SUCCESS IS OUR PRIORITY

-Our students work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and much more besides.
+Our graduates work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
 Below are just some of the companies they’ve gone onto work for.

 Fraser McGruer, Part-Time Six-Month Documentary Filmmaking